mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

 As you can see in the example above, we use the *scrollTargetBehavior* view modifier with the *viewAligned* option to enable view snapping. *ScrollView* automatically decelerates after scrolling to align with the first visible item in its viewport.
-The *ScrollView* looking for the views marked with the *scrollTarget* view modifier to align.

 Usually, you define the *ScrollView* with the layout container inside, like *LazyVGrid* or *LazyVStack*.
 In this case, you should use the *scrollTargetLayout* view modifier on an instance of the *LazyVGrid* or *LazyVStack* to allow the *ScrollView* to target views inside the container.